What They Don’t Tell You About Content Messaging

 1. Unique Value Propositions

 Most brands overwhelm readers with all the features and benefits of their solutions.
-Instead, effective messaging focuses on what makes your brand unique (your unique value messaging).
+Instead, effective messaging focuses on what makes a brand unique (the unique value messaging).

-Pick three to four benefits that show why your customers should choose your brand over the rest.
+Pick three to four benefits that show why customers should choose a brand over the rest.

 2. Emotional Connection

-Your messaging should stimulate and include relevant content that goes to the heart.
+The messaging should be stimulating and include relevant content that resonates with the heart.
 Forget about creating generic content.

-Instead, develop engaging and captivating messaging that resonates with your consumers and sparks emotion.
+Instead, develop engaging and captivating messaging that resonates with consumers and sparks their emotions.

 3. Key Message Statements

-Another vital component in your messaging is your core message statements.
-These are four to twelve primary points that differentiate what you offer and articulate your main benefits.
+Another vital component in the messaging is the core message statements.
+These are four to twelve primary points that differentiate what a brand offers and articulate the main benefits.

-Keep them simple and clear, and don’t use jargon and industry buzzwords.
-Also, develop supporting messages that reinforce each of your core messages.
+Keep them straightforward and avoid jargon and industry buzzwords.
+Also, develop supporting messages that reinforce each core message.

 4. Brand Vision and Values

-As a brand, you might understand your vision (the future you hope for your brand) and values (what you stand for and the steps you’ll take to achieve your goals).
-Your customers need to understand that as well.
+A brand understands its vision (the future it aspires to) and values (what it stands for and the steps it takes to achieve its goals).
+The customers need to understand that as well.

-So, your messaging should connect with your audience by sharing your values and vision.
+The messaging should connect with the audience by sharing the values and vision.

 Two professionals collaborating on a tablet, discussing business matters and working together.